docker/docs/content/desktop/install/windows-install.md

 > **Note**
 >
-> Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet){:target="_blank" rel="noopener" class="_"}.
+> Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).

 Containers and images created with Docker Desktop are shared between all user accounts on machines where it is installed.
 This is because all Windows